-Additional registration required
+Additional registration was required

 Monday, Nov.
 9, 2020

 CAR T treatments have led to improved outcomes for patients with hematologic malignancies.
 However, the same level of success has not been achieved in most solid tumors, and other immune cell types beyond T cells are also being explored preclinically and clinically.
-This workshop will therefore highlight the multitude of cellular therapy approaches being applied for the treatment of cancer, including many T cell strategies, alternative immune cells, practical considerations and novel technologies.
+This workshop highlighted the multitude of cellular therapy approaches being applied for the treatment of cancer, including many T cell strategies, alternative immune cells, practical considerations and novel technologies.

 - CAR T cell therapies